alexandre-vllt/Resume-Public/Readme.md

 This project demonstrates strong skills in multi-language integration, image processing, signal analysis, and system automation, showcasing the ability to combine embedded programming and graphical environments to solve a real-world physics-based problem.

 ## Project 7 : Autonomous Vehicle

+This project involves the design of an autonomous vehicle capable of line tracking and obstacle detection using infrared sensors, ultrasonic modules, and a camera controlled via Raspberry Pi and Arduino.
+The robot follows a path, avoids obstacles, and returns automatically to its base after completing its mission.

+It showcases skills in embedded systems, robotics, and real-time control, combining sensor integration and autonomous navigation algorithms within a compact and efficient robotic platform.